jayprophit/cs50-Python/Python Documentation.md

 # ignoring conditions
 you can ignore some statements if they meet the conditions.  by using these methods:-

-.replace() - replaces the statement with the the defined condition .removeprefix() - removes the part that is defined by the statement
+.replace() - replaces the statement with the the defined condition

+.removeprefix() - removes the part that is defined by the statement

 # re.sub
 re.sub(pattern, repl, string, count=0, flags=0)

 is a way to substatue outcode or sections of imformation that would normally be required, that now ignores or skips past some information

+# re.split
+re.split(pattern, string, maxplit=0, flag=0)

+allows the user to split a string by usings not a specific character or characters, commar or a space but multiple characters aswell

+# re.findall
+re.findall(pattern, string, flag=0)

+allows the user to search for multiuple copys of the same pattern in different places in a string

+# --SECTION 9--

+#
+is

+##